Why We Think White Stripes on the Highway Are Shorter Than They Really Are

 In the future, Shaffer will examine how people perceive the size of lines that are oriented at different angles — as if seen by a driver approaching a bend in a road — and how our perceptions affect our ability to judge the steepness of hills.

 This entry was posted on Tuesday, February 3rd, 2009 at 9:27 am and is filed under Drivers, Roads, Traffic Engineering, Traffic Psychology, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.